 With her government job behind her, Sandberg moved to Silicon Valley, eager to join the new tech boom that was under way.
-Google showed early interest in Sandberg, and she found Google’s mission, which she described as “to make the world’s information freely available,” compelling enough to sign on with the three-year-old company in November 2001.
+Google showed early interest in her abilities, and she found Google’s mission, which she described as “to make the world’s information freely available,” compelling enough to sign on with the three-year-old company in November 2001.

-As Google’s vice president of global online sales & operations, Sandberg was responsible for managing online sales of advertising and publishing products, Google Book Search and consumer products.
-Sandberg was with Google until 2008, with her tenure marked by stunning professional success and an ever-growing reputation as one of the top executives in the country.
+As Google’s vice president of global online sales and operations, Sandberg was responsible for managing online sales of advertising and publishing products, Google Book Search and consumer products.
+Sandberg was with Google until 2008, her tenure marked by stunning professional success and an ever-growing reputation as one of the top executives in the country.

-In March 2008, Sandberg’s Google run came to an end, and she joined Facebook as the company’s chief operating officer.
+In March 2008, Sandberg joined Facebook as the company’s chief operating officer.
 From her COO post, Sandberg oversees Facebook’s business operations, specifically helping Facebook scale its operations and expand its global footprint.
 She also oversees sales management, business development, human resources, marketing, public policy, privacy and communications.

-Sandberg has written about her husband's supportive role in her life and career.
+Sandberg has written about Goldberg's supportive role in her life and career.
 On March 5, 2015, she posted on Facebook: "I wrote in Lean In that the most important decision a woman makes is if she has a life partner and who that life partner will be.
 The best decision I ever made was to marry Dave. "